la2050/archive/_projects/2016/grow-local-plant-native-youth-advocacy-for-sustainable-landscapes-at-la-public-housing.md

   invite people to go outside or take a walk.
 In the face of climate change and an uncertain economic outlook, converting turf to resilient native plant landscapes will allow public housing resources to be used on other priorities.
+Please explain how you will define and measure success for your project.​: >-
+  Objective: Train Rancho San Pedro staff

+  •  Success: attendance of all staff at 32 hours of hands-on training (192 hours of contact time)

+  •  Success: final garden design produced by staff within one month

+  Objective: Establish 20,000 square feet of native plant landscape at Rancho San Pedro

+  •  Success: installation of gardens by March 1

+  •  Success: 80% plant survival rate by end of grant period

+  Objective: Engage youth at Rancho San Pedro

+  •  Success: attendance 8 youth at 63 hours of programming (504 hours of
+  contact time)

+  •  Success: attendance 12 youth and 16 adults at four field trips (448 hours of contact time)

+  •  Success: identification of 45 different species in native plant gardens

+  •  Success: contribution of 45 species observations to iNaturalist.org

+  •  Success: 40% improvement of knowledge of local ecology as demonstrated on pre- and post-tests

+  Objective: Increase public housing residents’ awareness in native plant landscapes

+  •  Success: distribution of 1,200 4” plants to public housing residents, propagated by youth

+  •  Success: # followers of social media campaign

+  •  Success: observation of increased outdoor leisure-time activity by residents
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/grow-local-plant-native-youth-advocacy-for-sustainable-landscapes-at-la-public-housing/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3729564165741-team89.jpg
 organization_name: Theodore Payne Foundation for Wild Flower and Native Plants